GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-99/index.md

 Chrome 99 beta was released on February 3, 2022 and is expected to become the stable version in early March, 2022.

-## Remove Battery Status API on Insecure Origins
+## Remove Battery Status API on insecure origins

 [Battery Status API is no longer supported on insecure origins](https://chromestatus.com/feature/4878376799043584), such as HTTP pages or HTTPS iframes embedded in HTTP pages.
 The Battery Status